 Tuition for the Bachelor of Science in Business Administration is $44,400.

 Have you earned credit in another program, school or the U.S. military?
-The Distance Learning Center will evaluate your transcripts for eligible transfer credits.
+The Center for Distance Learning will evaluate your transcripts for eligible transfer credits.

 University, Community, and Technical College Transfer Credits